 Technological advances and changes in fashion have meant that these sparse and skinny tinsel trees have now been replaced by our range of artificial trees that are incredibly realistic.
 Pine and spruce along with Fir have been replicated by a range of artificial trees, among them Vancouver Mixed and Alaskan pine, together with Nodic and Tuscan Fir, and Serbian spruce.

-If you have no time for decorating a tree, many now come pre-lit and, if you prefer, realism can take a back seat, as the advent of LEDs and fibre optics have created trees that are decorations in their own right.
+If you have no time for decorating a tree, many now come pre-lit and, if you prefer, realism can take a back seat, as the advent of LEDs and fibre optics has created fabulous trees that sparkle with light and are fantastic decorations in their own right.

 Pop-up trees are something else altogether.
 There are decorative more than realistic and can be erected in minutes.
-The tree is already decorated and is a riot of tinsel and baubles.
-A little showy to say the least but certainly an attention grabber in a variety of colours (even black), some also have the advantage of being battery operated.
+The tree is already a riot of tinsel and baubles, a little showy to say the least but certainly an attention grabber in a variety of colours (even black), some also have the advantage of being battery operated.